firefinancialservices/slate/source/index.md

 Parameter | Description
 --------- | -----------
 `webhook` | The details of the webhook. `webhook.id` and `webhook.businessId` are identifiers, and `webhook.webhookUrl` is the actual URL of the webhook.
-`events` | An array of Fire Account events that will trigger a call to this webhook.
+`events` | An array of fire.com Account events that will trigger a call to this webhook.

 ## Receiving a webhook at your server.
 ```shell